-SOLAR-JET is a collaborative research project that aims to ascertain the potential for producing kerosene from concentrated sunlight, CO2 captured from air, and water.
+SOLAR-JET is a collaborative research project that aims to ascertain the feasibility and potential for producing kerosene from concentrated sunlight, CO2 captured from air, and water.

-The four-year SOLAR-JET project was launched in June 2011 and is receiving €2.2 million of European Union funding from the Seventh Framework Programme for Research and Technological Development (FP7).
+The SOLAR-JET project was launched in 2011 and completed in 2015, and received €2.2 million of European Union funding from the Seventh Framework Programme for Research and Technological Development (FP7).

-The core of the Solar-Jet project is a two-steps solar thermochemical process.
+The core of the SOLAR-JET project is a two-step solar thermochemical process.
 In a first step, carbon dioxide and water are converted in a synthesis gas (a mixture of hydrogen and carbon monoxide) in a high-temperature solar reactor containing metal-oxide based materials.
 The syngas is then converted into kerosene using the established "Fischer-Tropsch" process.

 The aim of the project is to demonstrate the full process at laboratory scale and further assess the technology gaps, as well as the technological and economic scalability.

-ETH Zürich, Bauhaus Luftfahrt, Deutsches Zentrum für Luft- und Raumfahrt (DLR), Shell Global Solutions, ARTTIC
+ETH Zürich, Bauhaus Luftfahrt, Deutsches Zentrum für Luft- und Raumfahrt (DLR), Shell Global Solutions, Shell Research, ARTTIC